 We are committed to transparency about the Company's public policy advocacy efforts, political contributions and related activities.
-The safety, sustainability and corporate responsibility committee is responsible for reviewing and discussing with Company management our public policy advocacy efforts, and annually reviews the activities of our political action committees, all political contributions made with corporate funds and membership dues paid to 501(c)(6) U.S. based trade associations (including any portion of dues used for lobbying activities).
+The safety, sustainability and corporate responsibility committee is responsible for reviewing and discussing with Company management our public policy advocacy efforts, and annually reviews the activities of our political action committees (each, a "PAC"), all political contributions made with corporate funds and membership dues paid to 501(c) (6) U.S. based trade associations (including any portion of dues used for lobbying activities).
+In an effort to encourage employee participation, we have initiated a matching program whereby eligible employees, in the case of the Company's sponsored state PAC, and eligible employees and their spouses, in the case of the Company's sponsored federal trade association, who are contributing to the specified PAC can request that that Company make a matching donation in accordance with the Company's matching guidelines and subject to the limits thereof for an aggregate match not to exceed \$30,000 per employee per year.
+The matching program is broadly available to all eligible employees, including executive officers, on the same terms.
+All employee contributions to these PACs are not tax deductible and are not reimbursed by the Company.

-We published our 2022 Corporate Political Contributions Disclosure Report in April 2023 on our website.
-In 2022, the Center for Political Accountability assessed our political contribution disclosures for its annual CPA-Zicklin Index of Corporate Political Disclosure and Accountability and designated the Company a first-tier score of approximately 85%.
+We published our 2023 Corporate Political Contributions Disclosure Report in April 2024 on our website.
+In 2023, the Center for Political Accountability assessed our political contribution disclosures for its annual CPA-Zicklin Index of Corporate Political Disclosure and Accountability and designated the Company a first-tier score of 87.1%.

-The Company updates the Corporate Political Contribution Disclosure Report annually, and we encourage you to review our 2022 Corporate Political Contributions Report and our Policy Governing Political Contributions and Activities, which are both available on our website under the "Investors-Corporate Governance" caption.
+The Company evaluates its Corporate Political Contribution Disclosure Report annually, and we encourage you to review our 2023 Corporate Political Contributions Report and our Policy Governing Political Contributions and Activities, which are both available on our website under the "Investors-Corporate Governance" caption.